Homepage SEO is very different than optimizing the inner pages and posts on your website:

-The homepage of your website is the first thing Google sees when crawling your website, and in the large majority of the cases, it is the most important page of your site.
+The homepage optimization of your website is typically the first thing Google sees when crawling your website, and in the majority of cases, it’s the most important page of your site.

-Google crawls websites and analyzes them regularly to see how relevant they are to certain keyword terms.
-Googlebot, Google’s website scraper and crawler, is responsible for inspecting your website, determining how relevant your pages are, and ranking you appropriately on Google search.
+Googlebot, Google’s website scraper and search engine crawlers, is responsible for inspecting your website’s Homepage Title tag, Homepage Meta Description & more, determining how relevant your pages are, and ranking you appropriately on Google search.

 Content has always been king to Google; those of you with thin homepages may want to reconsider your homepage architecture.

 For newer websites, your homepage may not show up in Google (even for branded searches) until you have enough backlinks and your site is fully ranked, indexed and vested.

 The most important thing a homepage should do is to engage visitors so that they’re drawn deeper into the other sections of your website.

 If done properly, the homepage SEO content marketing provides a solid and attractive introduction or overview to what your site is all about . . . and why your visitors might want to stick around a little longer.